CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_kallisto.md

 {% include important.html content="bootstrapping (-b command in the line above) adds significant time to the mapping, but is essential for accurate quantification.
 With a typical reference index for the mouse or human transcriptome, I find it takes about 15sec per bootstrap.
 So expect this to add ~30 min to the mapping time for each sample." %}

-{% include note.html content="If you want a .bam file output with your alignment, use ```--pseudobam```." %}
+{% include important.html content="If you want a .bam file output with your alignment, use ```--pseudobam```." %}

-{% include note.html content="If you have multiple cores on your computer, you can speed up the aligment with the ```-t``` argument followed by the number of threads you have on your machine.
-If you're on a mac, you can find out the number of virtual cores (i.e. threads) using the ```sysctl hw.ncpu``` command directly in the terminal %}
+{% include important.html content="If you have multiple cores on your computer, you can speed up the aligment with the ```-t``` argument followed by the number of threads you have on your machine.
+If you're on a mac, you can find out the number of virtual cores (i.e. threads) using the ```sysctl hw.ncpu``` command directly in the terminal" %}

 ## align paired-end reads